fsfe/reuse-docs/faq/faq.md

 If you would rather not deal with having so many copyright notices, some projects such as Chromium circumvent this problem by using "Copyright (c) 2013 The Chromium Authors" as their copyright tag.
-You may consider doing this, but you should keep a list of authors in your project.
+You may consider doing this, but then you should keep a list of copyright holders and authors in a separate file in your project.

 ## Why can't I just use version control to record copyright? {#vcs-copyright}